NEW YORK 811

 New York 811 reminds homeowners to “Call Before You Dig” to prevent damage to underground facilities and promote safe excavation, for both workers and homeowners.

 Calling before you dig helps keep your family and community safe.
 Homeowners should contact New York 811, by dialing 811, at least 48 hours but no more than 10 working days (excluding weekends and legal holidays) before beginning any digging project.
+Check out our fact sheet and process overview for more information.

 New York American Water participates in and supports the 811 program, and reminds customers to “Know what’s below.
 Call before you dig.”
 For more information, visit the New York 811 website.